Particular/docs.particular.net/nservicebus/router/index.md

 ![Bridge](bridge.svg)

 The arrows show the path of messages sent from `Endpoint A` to `Endpoint C` and from `Endpoint D` to `Endpoint B`.
-The messages cross the router in the opposite direction.
-Each message is initially sent to the router queue (based on the routing configuration of the connector) and then forwarded to the destination queue.
-There is one additional *hop* compared to a direct communication of endpoints.
+Each message is initially sent to the router queue and then forwarded to the destination queue.
+There is one additional *hop* compared to a direct communication between endpoints.
 The following snippet configures the built-in *static routing protocol* to forward messages between the router's interfaces.

 snippet: simple-routing